EddieAbbondanzio/eddieabbondanz.io/content/post/honda/how-to-build-a-b20-vtec-part-2/index.md

 Of the two I settled on the Supertechs because they offered a slightly higher comp ratio 11.6:1 vs the Wiseco's at 11:1 and the price was a little better.

-11.6:1 compression is slightly higher than I want but I can easily drop it down using a slightly thicker than stock head gasket.
+11.6:1 compression is slightly higher than I want but I can easily drop it down using a thicker than stock head gasket.

 ## Rods